gopalkumar315/ridona/README.md

 ```
 **We can read all tables in database using `by_entire()` or `by_chunk()`.**<br>

-We can extract for example emails from databse.
+We can extract for example emails from database.
 ```php
 $database = new ridona\Database('mysql:dbname=database_name;host=127.0.0.1', 'db_client_username'.'db_client_password');
 $emails=[];